Set up your Debian router / gateway in 10 minutes

 - A private network that connects the two servers

 - Router / gateway with 2 network interfaces

 * Public network (eth0)

 * Private network (eth0)

 The router / gateway is assigned a public IP, the protected server is not (this then makes the router / gateway later).

 1) Configuring the network interfaces

-Change the values for “address”, “netmask” and “broadcast” for your internal network on the router / gateway.
+Change the “address”, “netmask” and “broadcast” values of your internal network on the router / gateway.

 # nano -w /etc/network/interfaces source /etc/network/interfaces.d/* # The loopback network interface auto lo iface lo inet loopback # The primary network interface auto eth0 allow-hotplug eth0 iface eth0 inet dhcp iface eth0 inet6 dhcp # The internal LAN interface (eth1) allow-hotplug eth1 iface eth1 inet static address 10.0.0.1 netmask 255.255.255.0 network 10.0.0.0 broadcast 10.0.0.255

 DNSmasq is a DNS forwarder and DHCP server.
 Change “domain” to match the FQDN of your network and “dhcp-range” to the desired range of DHCP IP addresses that the router / gateway should assign to the clients on the private network.